AlvaroParker/CMUbomb/phase3/Solution.md

 0x08048c9f <+263>:   ret
 ```

-We can see the function epilogue from instruction `0` to instruction `6`.
+We can see the function prologue from instruction `0` to instruction `6`.
 After this we set up a call to the function `sscanf` by pushing the parameters to the stack:

 ```asm
 0x08048b9f <+7>:     mov    edx,DWORD PTR [ebp+0x8]